Sickle cell disease: First events

 When sickle cell disease presents within the first year of life, the most common problem is an episode of pain and swelling in the child's hands and feet, known as dactylitis or "hand-foot syndrome".
 Pallor, jaundice, and fatigue can also be early signs due to anaemia resulting from sickle cell disease.

-In children older than 2 years, the most common initial presentation is a painful episode of a generalized or variable nature, while a slightly less common presentation involves acute chest pain.
+In children older than 2 years, the most common initial presentation is a painful episode of a generalised or variable nature, while a slightly less common presentation involves acute chest pain.
 Dactylitis is rare or almost never occurs in children over the age of 2.

 Critical events

 Vaso-occlusive crisis

 Also termed "sickle cell crisis" or "sickling crisis", the vaso-occlusive crisis (VOC) manifests principally as extreme pain, most often affecting the chest, back, legs, and/or arms.
 The underlying cause is sickle-shaped red blood cells that obstruct capillaries and restrict blood flow to an organ, resulting in ischaemia, pain, necrosis, and often organ damage.
 The frequency, severity, and duration of these crises vary considerably.
 Milder crises can be managed with nonsteroidal anti-inflammatory drugs.
 For more severe crises, patients may require inpatient management for intravenous opioids.
-Vaso-occlusive crisis involving organs such as the penis or lungs are considered an emergency and treated with red blood cell transfusions.
+Vaso-occlusive crisis involving organs such as the lungs or the penis are considered an emergency and treated with red blood cell transfusions.

 A VOC can be triggered by anything which causes blood vessels to constrict; this includes physical or mental stress, cold, and dehydration.
-"After HbS deoxygenates in the capillaries, it takes some time (seconds) for HbS polymerization and the subsequent flexible-to-rigid transformation.
+"After Haemoglobin S (HbS) deoxygenates in the capillaries, it takes some time (seconds) for HbS polymerization and the subsequent flexible-to-rigid transformation.
 If the transit time of RBC through the microvasculature is longer than the polymerization time, sickled RBC will lodge in the microvasculature."

 Splenic sequestration crisis

-The spleen is especially prone to damage in sickle cell disease due to its role as a blood filter.
+The spleen is prone to damage in sickle cell disease due to its role as a blood filter.
 A splenic sequestration crisis, also known as a spleen crisis, is a medical emergency that occurs when sickled red blood cells block the spleen's filter mechanism, causing the spleen to swell and fill with blood.
-The accumulation of red blood cells in the spleen results in a sudden drop in circulating hemoglobin and potentially life-threatening anemia.
-Symptoms include pain on the left side, swollen spleen (which can be detected by palpation), fatigue, dizziness, irritability, rapid heartbeat, or pale skin.
+The accumulation of red blood cells in the spleen results in a sudden drop in circulating haemoglobin and potentially life-threatening anaemia.
+Symptoms include left-sided pain, swollen spleen (which can be detected by palpation), fatigue, dizziness, irritability, rapid heartbeat, or pale skin.
 It most commonly affects young children; the median age of first occurrence is 1.4 years.
 By the age of 5 years, repeated instances of sequestration cause scarring and eventual atrophy of the spleen.

-Treatment is supportive, with blood transfusion if hemoglobin levels fall too low.
+Treatment is supportive, with blood transfusion if haemoglobin levels fall too low.
 Full or partial splenectomy may be necessary.
-Long term consequences of a loss of spleen function are increased susceptibility to bacterial infections.
+Long-term consequences of a loss of spleen function are increased susceptibility to bacterial infections.